-Interpretation services will be available in more than 200 languages for phone and in-person applications.
+During the application period, families can apply online with MySchools, over the phone, or in person at a Family Welcome Center.
+Interpretation services are available in more than 200 languages for over-the-phone and in-person applications.
 You can ask questions and request information about admissions in any language when you call or go to a Family Welcome Center.

 Get Your 3-K Results Letter

-All families who submit an application by the deadline will get their 3-K results letter in late spring.
-This results letter may include an offer to attend a 3-K program in Fall 2019.
+Families that submit an application by the deadline will get their 3-K results letter in late May.
 This letter will also tell you where your child is waitlisted.

 If your child gets a 3-K offer, you must accept the offer by pre-registering at the program where you got the offer.
 Pre-registration secures your child's 3-K seat at that program.
 Contact the program to schedule a time to pre-register in person.
 Be sure to accept your offer even if you are waitlisted at another program.

 Then bring all required documents to pre-registration.
 Use the Pre-Registration Checklist to learn what you need to bring:

 A 3-K program has a waitlist when there are more students that apply to it than 3-K seats available.
 Your child will be automatically added to the waitlist for any program you ranked higher on your 3-K application than the program where your child got an offer, or for all programs on your application if you did not get an offer.
 Programs will contact you directly if they are able to offer your child a seat from the waitlist.